Model Farming: The Infrastructure Behind AI Model Theft at Scale — When AI Attacks

 Close the Governance Gap

 Assign a named owner for model security posture.
 When a model goes to production, the governance conversation should not end.
 Someone needs to own the ongoing security posture of that deployed model — not just the infrastructure it runs on, but what it reveals through interaction.
-If that role doesn't exist in your org chart, you have an accountability gap.

 Run a cross-functional accountability exercise.
 Put security, legal, and the AI product team in a room and ask: if our model were extracted through the API today, who owns the response?
-If there is hesitation, finger-pointing, or silence — that gap is your highest-priority governance finding.

 03